rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 The custom WooCommerce feed option will help you to -

 - Select your preferred feed attributes
-- Choose custom feed type
+- Choose a custom feed type
 - Include/Exclude XML header
 - Add Wrapper Element
 - Add Item Wrapper